HLP005

-CYB005, or CYB-005, also known as deuterated phenethylamine derivative, is a serotonin receptor agonist and serotonergic psychedelic which is under development for use at non-hallucinogenic doses in the treatment of psychiatric disorders and neuroinflammation.
+HLP005, or HLP-005, also known as deuterated phenethylamine derivative and formerly as CYB005, is a serotonin receptor agonist and serotonergic psychedelic which is under development for use at non-hallucinogenic doses in the treatment of CNS disorders and neuroinflammation.

 Pharmacology

 Pharmacodynamics

-CYB005 acts as a serotonin receptor agonist and is a serotonergic psychedelic.
-In addition, CYB005 may also inhibit serotonin and dopamine reuptake.
+HLP005 acts as a serotonin receptor agonist and is a serotonergic psychedelic.
+In addition, HLP005 may also inhibit serotonin and dopamine reuptake.

 Chemistry

+Structure of CYB2108D, a deuterated analogue of 2C-T-36 (CYB2108; CYB210010).

-It is a phenethylamine derivative and a deuterated compound.
-The exact chemical structure of CYB005 does not yet seem to have been disclosed.
-However, it appears to be closely related to CYB210010, which itself is non-deuterated.
-In addition, CYB005's developer has patent protection for the compound, indicating that its chemical structure has been published in the patent literature.
+HLP005 is a phenethylamine derivative and a deuterated compound.
+The exact chemical structure of HLP005 does not yet seem to have been disclosed.
+However, it appears to be closely related to CYB210010 (CYB2108; 2C-T-36 or 2C-T-TFM), which itself is non-deuterated.
+In addition, HLP005's developer has patent protection for HLP005, indicating that its chemical structure has been published in the patent literature.
+Some notable phenethylamines patented by Helus Pharma include the non-deuterated CYB2108 (2C-T-36) and its deuterated form CYB2108D (fully deuterated methoxy groups at 2 and 5 positions).

-Development
+Research

-As of October 2024, CYB005 is in the research or preclinical stage of development.
-It has been in this developmental stage since at least 2022.
-The drug is under development by Cybin.
-Other related drugs include the deuterated tryptamines CYB003 and CYB004.
+HLP005 is under development by Helus Pharma (formerly Cybin).
+As of November 2025, it is in the preclinical research stage of development for treatment of CNS disorders.
+The drug was also under development for treatment-resistant psychiatric disorders, but development for this indication was discontinued in November 2025.
+Other related drugs under development by Helus Pharma include the deuterated tryptamines deupsilocin (HLP003; CYB003) and deudimethyltryptamine (HLP004; CYB004).